The early bird gets the worm … so by that logic, premarket trading is where you’ll find the best opportunities, right?

 Look for Forced Liquidations on Margin Calls

-It’s not uncommon for a broker to make adjustments to the margin requirements based on a stock’s volatility.
+It’s not uncommon for a broker to make adjustments to margin requirements based on a stock’s volatility.

 This can land traders in potentially bad positions when the market opens.
-If they’re overleveraged and then the margin changes, they might face an unexpected liquidation.
+If they’re overleveraged and the margin changes, they might face an unexpected liquidation.
 Don’t let it happen to you.